brockar/fAuxLICE/README.md

 We have to solder a cable between the left and right columns as shown in the picture.
 ![wiring](images/wiring-diagram.jpg)

-The way to connect the rows/columns to Pro Micro are defined in `keyboard.json`:
+The way to connect the rows/columns to the Pro Micro is defined in `keyboard.json`:

 ```json
 "rows": ["B5", "B4", "E6", "D7", "C6", "F4", "D4", "D0", "D1", "D2"],